Planting the seeds

 It comes from a climate that has mild temperatures during the winter growing season.
 From late autumn through mid-spring, it prefers temperatures between 40° and 80°F (4-27° C).
 I don't know if it will thrive outside that temperature range, especially if nights are warm (above 65°F / 18°C).
 Protection from frost is essential.

 Fertilizer -- I recommend using a liquid fertilizer for at least the first year.
-Hydroponic fertilizer is ideal for this, since it is easily absorbed and complete.
-When the seedlings are 2 weeks old, give a very light dose of liquid fertilizer (about 1/8 strength), and repeat every 2 weeks.
+Hydroponic fertilizer is ideal for seedlings, since it is easily absorbed and complete.
+When the seedlings are 1 week old, give a small amount of diluted liquid fertilizer (about 1/4 strength), and repeat every 2 weeks for the first 3 months.
+Avoid feeding them in the Spring.

 Have fun growing them!